Above the Falls River Stewards — N & NE Minneapolis

 Youth and group events

-So far in 2015, FMR partnered with local teachers and youth — including students at Edison High School and in the Northeast 4-H Club — to stencil storm drains in their community, organize cleanups and participate in local habitat restoration projects such as invasive species removals.
+FMR has partnered with local teachers and youth — including students at Edison High School and in the Northeast 4-H Club — to stencil storm drains in their community, organize cleanups and participate in local habitat restoration projects such as invasive species removals.
 We also had the privilege of cleaning up the riverfront with First Lutheran Church, Bottineau Neighborhood Organization and Symantec corporation.
 If you know of a local youth, church or scout group, or a summer or after-school program in need of an active and educational outing that serves the river, please let us know!

 River-Friendly Homes & Gardens workshops